 As projects progress and issues come up that cause them to veer off-plan, make sure when looking for the cause-effect relationships, proper analysis is conducted.
 It is way too easy to conclude it was the result of poor planning, often the default reason in organizations.
 The only way this could be the case is if all the knowledge and insight gained after planning and prior to the issue coming about was stripped away and those involved in the planning process could have foreseen this issue.

 Given that projects will veer off-plan it is important to ensure planning adjustments are made and new expectations are established with stakeholders throughout the life of a project.
 This is the one shortcoming rarely discussed in articles or organizations.
-It should be discussed since 90% of the project’s duration needs to be continuously executed, controlled, and re-planed by the project manager.
+It should be discussed since 90% of the project’s duration needs to be continuously executed, controlled, and re-planned by the project manager.

 We live in a world dominated by chance resulting in a lack of foresight.
 Shouldn’t our expectations and processes be in alignment with this reality?
 That way we will be putting our energy and resources into areas that can make a difference rather that butting our heads against a brick wall.